pyroscope/pimp-my-box/README.md

 ### Starting rTorrent

 As mentione before, after successfully running the Ansible playbook, a fully configured setup is found on the target.
-So to start rTorrent, call this command as the `rTorrent` user:
+So to start rTorrent, call this command as the `rtorrent` user:

 ```sh
 tmux -2u new -n rT-PS -s rtorrent "~/rtorrent/start; exec bash"